constabulary/kang/README.md

 The location of the `.kangfile` determines the root of a project, which is usually (but not required to be) the root of the project's repository, simliar to gb walking up the directory tree to find `src/` or git doing the same for `.git/`.

+### .kangfile contents

+A project's `.kangfile` contains one or more lines of the format

+    name key=value [key=value]...

+Elements can be separated by whitespace (space and tab).
+Lines that do not begin with a letter or number are ignored.
+This provides a simple mechanism for commentary

+Each `.kangfile` must contain a line donating the import path prefix, or root, for this project.

+    # This project's import path prefix
+    project	prefix=github.com/constabulary/kang

+    # some comment
+    github.com/pkg/profile version=0.1.0

+    ; some other comment
+    // third kind of comment
+     lines starting with blank lines are also ignored github.com/pkg/sftp version=0.2.1

 ## Installation

 kang requires Go 1.7.3 or later.